heinwessels/Factorio-HallOfFame/README.md

 - [Horvenbeestinger: Beautiful Light Megabase](https://www.reddit.com/r/factorio/comments/izym9l/turning_on_the_factory_2500spm/). [*26 September 2020 using Factorio 1.0*].
 Absolutely beautiful base, especially at night with the new lighting in Factorio 1.1.
 - [Gh0stP1rate and Hamiebarmund: 10k SPM 100% Vanilla Megabase](https://www.reddit.com/r/factorio/comments/jpwydq/10k_spm_100_vanilla_megabase/).  *[7 November 2020 using Factorio 1.0*].
 One of the biggest true vanilla bases.
 - [Quazarz_: Science River](https://www.reddit.com/r/factorio/comments/bjxai2/science_river_reloaded_an_endgame_scalable_lab/) [*2 May 2020 using Factorio 0.18*].
 Beautiful science sushi belt river.
+- [Maelstrom: Nauvis Post Collapse](https://forums.factorio.com/viewtopic.php?t=74597) [*16 August 2019 using Factorio 0.18*].
+An enormous handcrafted map exploring the collapse of the Nauvis colony after it perished in the first AI war.
 - [MangledPork Gaming: Towns](https://www.youtube.com/playlist?list=PLOx2-nvzE_ZJWVrGsD044zkjyMyGPoPgF). [*July 2015 to September 2017 using Factorio 0.12 to 0.15*].
 Bentham created a small town-based factory over a few versions of Factorio.
 - [MangledPork Gaming: Living With Biters](https://www.youtube.com/playlist?list=PLOx2-nvzE_ZJXS1sQDUzWtvBLn9ZPyUXk). [*February 2015 to June 2016 using Factorio 0.12*].
 A unique base where Bentham lived in harmony between the native biters by enabling peaceful mode.
 Unfortunately, in modern Factorio, this is no longer possible without them destroying your structures.
 - Goose: Burner Inserter Megabase. [*September 2019 using Factorio 0.17*].
 A megabase using only burner inserters.